Reading

 Burritos

 I’ve mentioned this before, but burritos are not a traditional Mexican food.
 My abuelita never made even one burrito in her entire ninety years on the face of this earth.
 Not even my mother made burritos.
 My father didn’t make burritos either and he used to cook up some weird combinations of ingredients that no one in our family ever ate even though he said it was delicious.
 Only my father would eat his concoctions, which were only made palatable by adding profuse amounts of salsa and/or jalapeño peppers.
-And sometimes even he didn’t finish the entire serving.
+And sometimes, even he didn’t finish the entire serving.
 Despite his creativity, he never neared anything resembling a burrito.
 I guess because no one had invented giant tortillas back then.

-Flash forward to the present.
-Somehow, mysteriously, burritos became American fast food.
-Yes, I’ve been known to eat a burrito or two on the go.
-Unlike traditional Mexican food that must be eaten sitting a table–picture yourself eating tostadas with all the trimmings on top–the burrito is the perfect driving food!
-It is one of the staple foods of American youth today.
+The burrito is one of the staple foods of American youth today.
 Including my oldest son.
 I think my son loves burritos almost as much as me.
 I think I once saved his life by throwing away a three-week-old burrito he had in the refrigerator.
 So, last week, he says we should go out to eat together.
 You know, so we can catch up on things, which usually means we hurry up and eat and then pull out our smart phones and ignore each other.
 However, we really do enjoy our time together.

 Anyway, we ate a place called El Famous Burrito¡ with the exclamation point upside down at the end of the sentence instead of the beginning!
 We were in a hurry and there was parking out in front, at Madison and Peoria.
 The most eye-opening revelation of our whole fine dining experience was learning that burritos could come in different sizes!
 They were offered in large, medium, and mini.
 But the mini burrito looked more like an egg roll!
 When I used to eat burritos before my son was born, they only came in one size.
 Large!
 I would usually eat one burrito along with three tostadas.
 Now, I don’t always finish a burrito.
-So I ordered a medium.
-Well, the medium was just right for me.
-Although back in my younger days, I’m sure I would have ordered something else.
+So, I ordered a medium.
+Well, the medium was exactly right for me.
+Although back in my younger days, I’m sure I would have ordered something else with it.
 But these burritos passed the most important taste test of all.
 They tasted Mexican!

 La cocina